Want a slice of the city property market without the stress and expense of investing directly in bricks and mortar? Here's how it's possible.

 Properties owned by Bricklane.com customers are let out to tenants, generating returns from the rental income.
 This means you can benefit from property without having to put in the time, cost and effort of actual bricks and mortar property transactions, or managing the properties yourself.

-House price growth in June across UK major cities stood at 5.1%, according to Hometrack – despite expectations it would grind to a halt in the wake of the Brexit vote.
+House price growth in the 12 months to June 2018 across the UK's major cities was 4.6%, according to Hometrack – despite expectations it would grind to a halt in the wake of the Brexit vote.

-What’s more, Birmingham, Manchester and Leeds are the fastest growing cities for house price inflation, reporting rises of between 6% and 7.8%.
+What’s more, Manchester and Leeds are among the fastest growing cities for house price inflation, reporting rises of between 7.4% and 4.8%.

 “There is so much speculation about the UK housing market and whether London can sustain the exceptional price rises we’ve seen in recent years.
 But, when you delve into the growth figures, what’s clear is that London is not just one market.